BGDlab/BGDlab.github.io/admin/requesting_reimbursements.md

 *BGS Funding*

 As a BGS student, you can get $1k per fiscal year (July-June) for conferences you're presenting at.
 This **must be approved ~1 month prior to the start of the conference**!
+As of now, it's unclear whether BGS will pay to cover travel expensed through CHOP or if the trip must be expensed through Penn.
+Stay tuned for updates as we try to figure all this out.
 More info - including the form you'll need to fill out - is available on the [BGS website](https://www.med.upenn.edu/bgs/student-funding.html) under Travel Funds.
 The page also lists some other funding sources you may be able to utilize.

 *Other Student Funding*

 Also keep an eye out for emails soliciting applications for the Jameson Hurvich Award, which are usually sent out by the NGG admin every 6 months.
 This award is pretty low-burden to apply to and provides $750 in travel funding for students "presenting work related to behavioral neuroscience".

 #### Concur
 [Concur](https://cms.business-services.upenn.edu/penntravel/expense-report.html) is the website that Penn uses to process reimbursements.
 These notes draw heavily from the info on the [PennLINC website](https://pennlinc.github.io/docs/LabHome/CONCUR_Reimbursement/) (including a *VERY* helpful video walk-through by Lia!).
+The basic workflow is:

+1. Create an expense for the conference in Concur, adding each itemized expense (flights, hotels, etc).
+  - *Per Diem*: Concur has a set amount of per diem (calculated based on the location of the conference) that you'll be paid to cover meals.
+They pay a slightly reduced per diem for 2 travel days (to and from the conference) as well.
+This is handy, because you don't need to keep receipts!
+Just note any meals that you didn't pay for (e.g. lunch from the conference, lab dinner) and they'll deduct a percentage from your reimbursement.
+2. Use the calculations from Concur to prep an Expenditure Justification form.
+This form is what it sounds like - a way to justify the expenses you're submitting.
+A blank version can be found [here](https://www.med.upenn.edu/ggeb/assets/user-content/Financial%20Forms/penn-a21-form.pdf), though it's recommended to work off of previously-approved versions (ask in the PennLINC slack #concur channel).
+Once you've filled out everything *except* the PI signature, email this form to John (hyon1@pennmedicine.upenn.edu)/the finance team (10Admin-Fin@PennMedicine.upenn.edu) for them to look it over.
+3. Once your Expenditure Justification is approved, have Aaron sign it and add it as a pdf receipt in Concur (select the expense, go to `Manage Receipts` > `Manage Attachments` > `Add`).
+4. Submit!

 *Booking with Concur*

 It's possible to book your flights directly through Concur, so you don't have to carry any debt on your credit card.
 Please see the [PennLINC site](https://pennlinc.github.io/docs/LabHome/CONCUR_Reimbursement/#booking-flights-via-concur) for instructions.

-*Per Diem*

-Concur has a set amount of per diem (calculated based on the location of the conference) that you'll be paid to cover meals.
-They pay a slightly reduced per diem for 2 travel days (to and from the conference) as well.
-This is handy, because you don't need to keep receipts!
-Just note any meals that you didn't pay for (e.g. lunch from the conference, lab dinner) and they'll deduct a percentage from your reimbursement.